cypher256/java-extension-pack/README.md

 <br>

 ### Change JDK for unmanaged folders
 To change the JDK for unmanaged folders (with out any build tools), you can click the 🖊 button.
 It will list all the JDKs and you can select one for your unmanaged folders.
 This changes the `default` for `java.configuration.runtimes`.
-It is not possible to use different Java versions in multiple unmanaged folders within the same workspace.
+It is <a href="https://github.com/redhat-developer/vscode-java/issues/2543">not possible to use different Java versions</a> in multiple unmanaged folders within the same workspace.
 <br>
 <br>